Skip to main content

 Khumo only turns on when charging

-If your Khumo/Khumo Print only turns on when it’s connected to a charger, please contact our Support Team via the in-app chat.
+If your Khumo/Khumo Print or Khumo 2/Khumo Print 2 only turns on when it’s connected to a charger, please contact Yoco Support via our in-app chat.

-Depending on the status of your one-year warranty, a replacement card machine will either be delivered to you free of charge, or you will need to purchase a new device from yoco.com.
+Depending on the status of your one-year warranty, a replacement card machine will either be delivered to you free of charge, or you'll need to purchase a new device from yoco.com.

 Settings

-There are a few things you can check to resolve this issue.
+There are a few things you can check to resolve this issue on your Khumo/Khumo Print or Khumo 2/Khumo Print 2.

 1. Make sure you're logged in as an Administrator.